dignizio-usgs/MDWizard_Source/README.md

 ##### Metadata Wizard version 1.6 (Updated 06112015)
 - Bug fix to resolve an issue with the E/A Builder GUI crashing on raster datasets residing within an ArcGIS file geodatabase.
 Thanks to C. Jarchow for identifying this issue.

+##### Metadata Wizard version 1.7 (Updated 10152015)
+- Updated the ‘Keywords’ section.
+Worked with Peter Schweitzer to connect the keywords section to his keywords JSON API service.
+Users can now search/choose from a standardized list of keywords for both ‘topic/theme’ and ‘place’ keywords.
+We also strongly encourage (but don’t require) the user to supply at least one ISO keyword.
+There is a new button which allows users to easily browse and select ISO keywords.
+An Internet connection is required to communicate with the keywords service.
+Users can still use the traditional method of creating their own custom keywords.